Observations of the shrinking internet universe.

 Usually whenever we try to tell someone to host their own site for their little business that it falls upon deaf ears.
 Perhaps it’s all of the crazy ranting that we do.
 Or the sheer lack of understanding about holding onto your own data.
 We follow a lot of web hosting providers to see what kind of marketing technique that they can do to break this living wall.
 So far nothing can really get through the masses about this.

 The first person that can break through to people that doing business on a living wall such as a social network or a cubby-holed sub-domain is going to be the person that will help everyone.
 Not only the web-hosting industry of the world.
-But the people who have something that want to be heard and known.
+But the people who have something that wants to be heard and known.
 Social networks have their place in the universe of the internet.
 That place is not at the center of a collapsing star.
 DE-Centralize your data and take the web back!

 That’s what server said.